myrthereuver/myrthereuver.github.io/_pages/about.md

 # News Highlights

-<sub> *21 - 25 November 2022* Invited participant to Lorentz workshop week ["Diverse News Recommenders: from concept to implementation"](https://www.lorentzcenter.nl/diverse-news-recommenders-from-concept-to-implementation.html), where I gave a [talk]((https://myrthereuver.github.io/talks/LorentzCentre.pdf) on my own and master student Alessandra Polimeno's work, and participated in implementing NLP for diversity in news recommendation.
+<sub> *21 - 25 November 2022* Invited participant to Lorentz workshop week ["Diverse News Recommenders: from concept to implementation"](https://www.lorentzcenter.nl/diverse-news-recommenders-from-concept-to-implementation.html), where I gave a [talk](https://myrthereuver.github.io/talks/LorentzCentre.pdf) on my own and master student Alessandra Polimeno's work, and participated in implementing NLP for diversity in news recommendation.

-<sub> *24 November 2022* Gave a [talk](https://myrthereuver.github.io/talks/PreregisteringNLP.pdf) at the Open Science Leiden Coffee on Preregistration in NLP.
+<sub> *24 November 2022* Gave a [talk](https://myrthereuver.github.io/talks/PreregisteringNLP.pdf) at the Open Science Coffee Leiden on Preregistration in NLP.
 I shared some of my own recent experiences and discussed preregistration with researchers from other disciplines.

 <sub>*18 October 2022* Invited for a [talk](https://myrthereuver.github.io/talks/Distrust_talk.pdf) at the [VU Network Institute Lunch Talk](https://networkinstitute.org/research/research-lunches/) on my recently funded interdisciplinary project “Argument Mining to Analyze Reasons for online (Dis)Trust in Sustainable Initiatives".